 The 1980s and 1990s saw Maranatha achieve financial stability as well as fall enrollment that began to grow nearly every year.
 No fewer than 39 different building and remodeling projects, including the Cedarholm Library and Research Center, were completed between 1983 and 1998.
 Maranatha also earned regional accreditation in 1993, a pivotal moment in the University’s academic history.

 Recent years have also included some significant events.
 The largest institutional scholarship programs in University history, the Bible and Church Ministries Scholarship and the Teacher Education Scholarship, have been implemented.
 The Army ROTC chapter, established in 2006, has grown from six cadets to a record 30 in 2011-12.
+During the spring of 2012 Maranatha’s School of Nursing program (BSN) received CCNE accreditation, allowing nursing students to graduate with not only the highest accreditation an institution can offer (regional), but also the highest degree-specific accreditation that a nursing program can offer.

 In December of 2013, Maranatha announced its official name change to Maranatha Baptist University, reflecting the academic quality and variety that it had in place for several decades.
 In March of 2014, the University’s new branding and mascot–the Sabercat–were released in a special ceremony.
+In May 2014, the School of Education introduced a new online graduate program, the Master of Education in Teaching and Learning.

 Current students remain as committed to God’s work as those who preceded them.
 Our most recent alumni survey indicates that 92 percent of our graduates are actively involved in local church ministry.
 God has blessed and sustained a school that remains true to its mission—to develop leaders for ministry in the local church and the world “To the Praise of His Glory.”